ansible-collections/community.dns/README.md

 This repository contains the `community.dns` Ansible Collection.
 The collection includes plugins and modules to work with DNS.

+Please note that this collection does **not** support Windows targets.

 ## Tested with Ansible

 Tested with the current Ansible 2.9, ansible-base 2.10 and ansible-core 2.11 releases and the current development version of ansible-core.
 Ansible versions before 2.9.10 are not supported.